 Click the ellipsis (...) to open the Part menu.

 In the menu, select Start / end ambience.
-This sets the starting and ending points for the Ambience settings in the part.
+This sets the starting and ending points for the ambience settings in the part.

-Depending on the time-lapse effect that you want to achieve, you can change the Ambience settings for both the first and the last keyframe in a part, or change them for only the first keyframe or the last keyframe.
+Depending on the time-lapse effect that you want to achieve, you can change the ambience settings for both the first and the last keyframe in a part, or change them for only the first keyframe or the last keyframe.

-To open the Ambience settings of the first keyframe, click Start.
+To open the ambience settings of the first keyframe, click Start.

-To open the Ambience settings of the last keyframe, click End.
+To open the ambience settings of the last keyframe, click End.